Jimmy Hastings

-James Brian Gordon Hastings (born 12 May 1938) is a British musician associated with the Canterbury scene who plays saxophones, flute and clarinet.
+James Brian Gordon Hastings (12 May 1938 – 18 March 2024) was a British musician associated with the Canterbury scene who played saxophones, flute and clarinet.

+Early life

 Hastings was born in Aberdeen, Scotland.
+He started playing the saxophone at aged 16 after having started playing piano.
+He auditioned unsuccessfully to play tenor saxophone with Leslie Thorpe's band at the Beach Ballroom in Aberdeen and later with Humphrey Lyttelton.
+He then worked as a musician on ships.

+Career

+On returning to England he played first tenor saxophone with the Ken Mackintosh band.
+After 2 years he joined the BBC Radio Orchestra.
+He played with the Bill Le Sage trio at The Bull's Head, Barnes.
+He left the BBC after four years to become a freelance musician.

-He has played with his brother Pye Hastings in Caravan, with Soft Machine, Hatfield and the North, National Health, Bryan Ferry, Trapeze, Chris Squire, among others.
+He played with his brother Pye Hastings in Caravan, with Soft Machine, Hatfield and the North, National Health, Bryan Ferry, Trapeze, Chris Squire, among others.
 He played alto saxophone, clarinet and flute with Humphrey Lyttelton's eight-piece jazz band.
 With the other members of the Lyttelton band, he performed on the 2001 Radiohead album Amnesiac.
+Hastings died on 18 March 2024, at the age of 85.